vooft/pepper-bdd/README.md

 <img src="docs/ordered-steps-intellij.png" height="200">

 # Usage
-Project is not yet published to [Gradle Plugins Portal](https://plugins.gradle.org/), so you need to add plugin dependency manually via the `buildscript` section.
+Project is not yet published to the Gradle Plugins Portal, so you need to add plugin dependency manually via the `buildscript` section.

 ```kotlin
 buildscript {